Mr. Jinx (song)

-"Mr. Jinx" (released as "Mr. Jinx (We've Got It Right)") is a 2002 hip-hop song by Quarashi, released as the second single from their American debut album, Jinx.
-The song is remembered for its catchy, upbeat hook that was sampled from the 1970s soul band, New York City's song, "Sanity".
+"Mr. Jinx" (titled as "Mr. Jinx (We've Got It Right)") is a 2002 hip-hop song by Quarashi, released as the second single from their U.S.-released debut album, Jinx.
+The song is remembered for its catchy, upbeat hook that was sampled from 1970s soul band New York City's song, "Sanity".
 The song also contains elements of funk, and has been described by Sölvi Blöndal, the producer of the Jinx album and a member of Quarashi, as sounding like something "made by a '60s brass band".
 Blöndal has said that "Mr. Jinx" is his favorite Quarashi song.